benravago/ninja/README.md

 8. replace `Unsafe.defineAnonymousClass()` with `Lookup.defineHiddenClass()`
 9. remove debugging code in nashorn/internal/ir/debug, DumpBytecode.java, etc.

 The main objective of these changes is to reduce and simplify the code base.
 Eventually, I hope to work out some kind of plugin system to support extensions (like javafx).
-I would also like to look into the possibility of using [lsp4j](https://github.com/eclipse/lsp4j) for the debugging.
+I would also like to look into the possibility of using [lsp4j](https://github.com/eclipse/lsp4j) for coding/debugging assist.

 `Lookup.defineHiddenClass()` is a JDK15 feature.
 The code compiles properly but needs some more work to get access permissions sorted out so the anonymous-classes feature is disabled for now.